 Vaishnodevi is also known as Vaishnavi or Trikuta.
 She took birth in the house of Ratnakar and Samridhi at Jammu.
 Vaishnavi was inclined towards meditation, so she renounced it in an early stage of her life.
 Later on, she knew her destiny, which was to help the people in ‘sufferings’.
 By that time she had acquired a lot of powers.
 The stories from the Puranas suggest, she also had a meeting with Lord Rama in the Treta Yuga.

-Superpowers: Could fight with the demons and celestials, many Siddhis including understanding of the mind.
+Superpowers: Could fight with the demons and celestials, many Siddhis including an understanding of the mind.

 There is a great mystery of Mahavatar Babaji.
 He was first mentioned by Paramhamsha Yogananda in the book Autobiography of a Yogi.
 He is also mentioned in the memoir of Shri M namely Apprenticed to a Himalayan Master: A Yogi’s Autobiography.
 Babaji was the guru of Lahiri Mahasaya and various other great saints.
 There have been various reports where he gave ‘Darshana’ to the Yogis.
 Certainly, he is one of the greatest Himalayan Yogis of the present.
 He is the great Yogi alive today as per various books.
 However, there is no modern scientific understanding of this.